ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

     * (none yet)

-* In order to gather data on the criterium “widespread usage”, the secretary creates a tally of which extensions are used how often on hackage.
+* In order to gather data on the criterium “widespread usage”, the secretary creates a tally of which extensions are used how often on Hackage.

 * In order to gather data on the criterium “community support”, the secretary runs a public poll on a suitable platform for one week where anyone can vote